nuiben/learn-go/README.md

 **Tech used:** Golang, mySQL, Gin, JSON

 This directory consists of several beginner projects using the Go programming language.
-The Hello World and Greetings projects were a way to get boots on the ground in the environment, while Database Access and RESTful API projects incorporate SQL and JSON to querey data.
+The Hello World and Greetings projects were a way to get boots on the ground in the environment, while Database Access and RESTful API projects incorporate SQL and JSON to query data.

 ## Optimizations
 *(optional)*